lkorsman/rest-endpoint-spring-example/README.md

 # REST Endpoint Spring Example

 The REST Endpoint Spring Example repository is a Spring Boot based project written in Java.
 The purpose of this project was to refresh my knowledge of Spring and REST.
 The project mainly follows the [TUTORIAL](https://spring.io/guides/tutorials/rest/) from [Spring.io](https://spring.io).

+UPDATE 06Feb2024: I have added Kafka to the project with a basic POST mapping sending messages to a sample topic.

 ## Project Setup